2024 Net-Worth Update: Millionaires

 What’s next? #1 Cash!

-We’re really hoping we can hit $1.2 before leaving New York, but, as always anything can happen.
-With a major relocation in the near term, my husband stopped contributing to his 401k for the remainder of the 2024.
+With a major relocation in the near term, my husband stopped contributing to his 401k for the remainder of 2024.
 This was a planned move, as mentioned in my 2023 annual update.
 Moving is expensive, and we need whatever cash we can get to help fund that.
-(We will likely re-start the 401k contributions in the new year, just because it’s so hard to pass up the free money.)
-For the time being, we are also going to tighten our belts that much more, with an eye toward beefing up our USD cash which we hold in an Amex Yield Interest Savings Account.
+(We will likely re-start the 401k contributions in the new year, just because it’s so hard to pass up free money.)
+For the time being, we’re also going to tighten our belts, with an eye toward beefing up our USD cash, which we hold in a high yield savings account.
 Inflation is really making this objective tough, though.
-I might seriously think about going on an all-out fiscal fast… What is that, you ask?
+And to be honest, we have gotten a little lazy with our frugality.
+I think it’s time for all-out fiscal fast… What is that, you ask?

 Fiscal Fast